usds/justice40-tool/data/data-pipeline/README.md

 If you would like to find and use the raw source data, you can find the source URLs in the `etl.py` files located within each directory in `data/data-pipeline/etl/sources`.

 #### 2. Extract-Transform-Load (ETL) the data
-The first step of processing we do is that we perform a simple ETL process for each of the source datasets.
+The first step of processing we perform is a simple ETL process for each of the source datasets.
 Code is available in `data/data-pipeline/etl/sources`, and the output of this process is a number of CSVs available at the following locations:

 * EJScreen: https://justice40-data.s3.amazonaws.com/data-pipeline/data/dataset/ejscreen_2019/usa.csv
 * Census ACS 2019: https://justice40-data.s3.amazonaws.com/data-pipeline/data/dataset/census_acs_2019/usa.csv